TokenSwap: Backdoor Attack on the Compositional Understanding of Large Vision-Language Models: Training Details

 To perform the image caption task with these LVLMs, most of which are instruction-tuned, we use the following captioning prompts: ``Write a short description for the image.'' for InstructBLIP; ``Describe this image in a short sentence.'' for LLaVA-1.5 models.

-We craft the poisoned dataset for TokenSwap attack as described in \cref{sec:poisoned-data-crafting}.
 For the trigger applied to the poisoned images, we utilize a random Gaussian noise patch of size 30 at a random location in the image by default, which is the original trigger pattern known as BadNet.
 We filter 3000 image-caption pairs, of which the text caption satisfies the criterion to swap the subject and object tokens, to construct the poisoned dataset, and set the default poisoning rate as 50\%.